 — Leviticus 16:7-22

 This event demonstrated two things that would occur in procuring our salvation.
-The first goat was offered as a sin offering symbolizing Christ's death for the sins of mankind.
+The first goat served as a "sin offering," symbolizing Christ's death for the sins of humankind.

 for all have sinned and fall short of the glory of God, being justified freely by His grace through the redemption that is in Christ Jesus, whom God set forth as a propitiation (covering atonement) by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed

 The New Testament word equivalent to the Old Testament word "atonement" is "propitiation" as is used in the above verse.
 It was His shed blood that covered the cost of our sins.

 The second goat shows us how once the cost was covered, the sin was borne and carried away to an irretrievable place and remembered no more.